-DECnet fast-switching on a Cisco 7000 works fine on Ethernet when the encapsulation is ARPA.
+- DECnet fast-switching on Cisco 7000 works fine on Ethernet when the encapsulation is ARPA.
 It does not seem to work for ISO1/SNAP encapsulations.
-A (crude) workaround to the ISO1/SNAP Ethernet encapsulation switching problem is to enable the default encapsulation (ARPA), set your switching mode, and enable the desired encapsulation (ISO1 or SNAP).
-Fast switching is supported only for ARPA encapsulation (for Ethernet).
-The problem is that the code does not change the DECnet fast-switch flag to FALSE when the encapsulation flag is changed to anything other than ARPA.
+A (crude) workaround to the ISO1/SNAP ethernet encapsulation switching problem is to enable the default encapsulation (ARPA), set your switching mode, and enable the desired encapsulation (ISO1 or SNAP).
+Fast-switching is supported only for ARPA encapsulation (for Ethernet).
+The problem is that the code does not change the decnet fast-switch flag to FALSE when the encapsulation flag is changed to anything other than ARPA.
 Likewise, the code does not set the flag to TRUE when the encapsulation is changed back to ARPA (and DECnet fast-switching is turned on).
-[CSCdi08879]

-If a DECnet Phase V end node sends both Phase IV hellos and ESHs, the Cisco router continually changes the adjacency type stored in the OSI adjacency database.
+[CSCdi08415] - Turning on fast switching on an interface should be disallowed if that interface does not support fast switching, or in the case of serial interfaces, if the encapsulation does not support fast switching.
+[CSCdi08806] - The DECnet fast-switching code will not process an extended ACL if no standard ACL is present.
+To be consistent with the slow-switched case, the check for the presence of a standard ACL should be removed, so that a list consisting of only extended ACEs will be processed.
+[CSCdi08875] - If a DECnet Phase V end-node sends both Phase IV hellos and ESHes, the Cisco router continually changes the adjacency type stored in the OSI adjacency database.
 Therefore, packets are sometimes converted and sometimes not.
 The correct behavior is to set the adjacency type to Phase V and use this adjacency.
 Phase IV packets should then always be converted.
 Phase V packets should not.
 [CSCdi09235]